cphang99/matrix_playground/README.md

 - Note that all matrix elements created need to be destroyed as the array storing the elements are on the heap via `malloc`

-- Some element wise operations assume integers are present and will apply floor arithmetic (notably `sqroot` and `divide` operations).
+- Element wise operations  will apply floor arithmetic if integer elements are used (notably `sqroot` and `divide` operations).

 - The matrix arithmetic implementations are all naive ones at the present time.
 Therefore note that matrix multiplication is `O(n^3)`.
 We'll be looking to